Dr Felicity Gerry KC

 She is a Specialist in appellate and trial advocacy for serious and complex national, transnational, and international individual and corporate crime.
 Recently leading an amicus curiae observation in the international Criminal Court in The Hague in the Dominic Ongwen appeal.

 Regularly called upon to handle serious, complex, and sensitive matters often with an international element.
 Her cases and advisory work often involve an international or human rights issues, including genocide, torture, terrorism, biosecurity, illegal logging, modern slavery and other major international crime.
 She has assisted in death penalty cases in Indonesia, particularly on the intersection between drug trafficking and human trafficking and assisted in the reprieve from execution of Filipina Mary Jane Veloso.
 Her international advisory work has included a study on proposed reintroduction of the death penalty in the Philippines, advice on the interpretation of the Penal Code in Montserrat relating to child exploitation and interpretation of sexual offences legislation in Guernsey as well as other Privy Council matters.
-She brings her expertise in joint criminal enterprise to international proceedings, recently publishing in the International Bar Association War Crimes Committee newsletter on JCEIII liability in the KSC.
+She brings her expertise in joint criminal enterprise to international proceedings, including publishing in the International Bar Association War Crimes Committee newsletter on JCEIII liability in the KSC.
 She contributes to Annotated Leading Cases of International Criminal Tribunals, the Research Handbook on Feminist Engagement in International Law, Human Trafficking and Modern Slavery Law and Practice and is the Editor of ANZSIL Perspective.
 She has lectured at SOAS on special arrangements for vulnerable witnesses in the International Courts.
 In 2012 she published a joint paper for Lexis Nexis on male rape in conflict zones and in 2014 published in the International Bar Association ICC Moot Court Manual on command responsibility.
-In addition, Felicity holds a Bachelor of Laws, a Master of Laws in International Governance and a Graduate Certificate in University Teaching and Learning (GCUTL).
-She is also Professor of Legal Practice at Deakin University, Melbourne where she is unit chair in the undergraduate and JD programs teaching Contemporary International Legal Challenges – including War Crimes, Modern Slavery, Terrorism and Climate Change Law and she is involved in the clinical programs.
+In addition, Felicity holds a PhD, a Bachelor of Laws, a Master of Laws in International Governance and a Graduate Certificate in University Teaching and Learning (GCUTL).
+She is also Professor of Legal Practice at Deakin University, Melbourne where she is unit chair in the undergraduate and JD programs teaching Contemporary International Legal Challenges – including War Crimes, Modern Slavery, Terrorism, Sanctions Law, Art Law and Climate Change Law, and she is involved in the clinical programs.

 - ANZSIL – Council member and Editor of Perspective.